justinpearson/How-to-set-up-Raspberry-Pi/README.md

 Reboot.

-*Note: This command should apply this new keyboard setting, but it didn't work for me:*
+*Note: The following command should apply this new keyboard setting, but it didn't work for me, so I rebooted:*

     invoke-rc.d keyboard-setup start